 Pentillie Castle Wedding - Janique & Simon

 We honestly could not have had a better experience.
+From booking till the big day both Khalile & Tamsyn were fantastic.
 Their professional attitude, dynamic ideas & amazing skills were the cherry on the cake for our day.
+Thank you Khalile & Tamsyn for making our wedding even more memorable and for creating such beautiful shots to share the day with our children when they’re old enough to appreciate them.
+Janique & Simon Briars

 Janique and Simon booked us for their Pentillie Castle Wedding after meeting us at the castle wedding open day over two years ago.
 This is where the castle invite their preferred suppliers to exhibit to their prospective and booked clients.